 6Columbia Pictures Industries, Inc. v.
 Fung, 710 F.3d 1020, 1044-45 (9th Cir.
 2013) (finding a financial interest where the defendant earned advertising revenue from ads marketed based on the popularity of infringing material on his sites, where approximately 90-96 percent (or perhaps slightly less) of the content on his sites was infringing and where the defendant actively induced infringement by users of his sites); Perfect 10, Inc. v.
 CCBill LLC, 488 F.3d 1102, 1117-18 (9th Cir.) (finding that evidence that the service provider hosted, for a fee, websites that contained infringing material inadequate to establish the requisite financial benefit based on the literal language of the legislative history), cert. denied, 522 U.S. 1062 (2007); Ellison v.
 Robertson, 357 F.3d 1072, 1079 (9th Cir.
-2004) (quoting legislative history) (holding that "financial interest" under the DMCA should be found where "there is a causal relationship between the infringing activity and any financial benefit a defendant reaps . . . ;" af-
+2004) (quoting legislative history) (holding that "financial interest" under the DMCA should be found where "there is a causal relationship between the infringing activity and any financial benefit a defendant reaps . . . ;" afing and the defendant actively induced infringement by users of the service - and the right and ability to control, because Fung organized torrent files on his sites using a program that matched file names and content with specific search terms describing material likely to be infringing, such as "screener" or "PPV," and personally assisted users in locating infringing content, and where there was "overwhelming evidence that Fung engaged in culpable, inducing activity . . . [that] demonstrate[d] the substantial influence Fung exerted over his users' infringing activities").

-The Second, Fourth and Ninth Circuits have held that right and ability to control within the meaning of section 512(c)(1)(B) of the DMCA requires a higher showing than what would be required to establish common law vicarious liability-i.e., more than merely the ability to block access or remove content-because otherwise section 512(c)(1)(B) would disqualify any service provider that in fact has the ability to do exactly what section 512(c) of the DMCA requires service providers to do to benefit from the safe harbor, namely, to disable access to or remove material in response to notice, knowledge or awareness of infringing activity.
-Although the Ninth Circuit initially held in 2011 that right and ability control presupposes knowledge or awareness of particular infringing activity,8 on reconsideration in 2013 it agreed with the Second Circuit that knowledge is irrelevant to right and ability to control; what must be shown in the Second and Ninth Circuits is "something more than the ability to remove or block access to materials posted on a service provider's website."9 As discussed below, the exact contours of this test remain to be fleshed out, but firming the finding that there was no financial interest based on inadequate proof that "customers either subscribed because of the available infringing material or cancelled subscriptions because it was no longer available."); see also Mavrix Photographs, LLC v.
+The Second, Fourth and Ninth Circuits have held that right and ability to control within the meaning of section 512(c)(1)(B) of the DMCA requires a higher showing than what would be required to establish common law vicarious liability-i.e., more than merely the ability to block access or remove content-because otherwise section 512(c)(1)(B)would disqualify any service provider that in fact has the ability to do exactly what section 512(c) of the DMCA requires service providers to do to benefit from the safe harbor, namely, to disable access to or remove material in response to notice, knowledge or awareness of infringing activity.7 Although the Ninth Circuit initially held in 2011 that right and ability control presupposes knowledge or awareness of particular infringing activity,8 on reconsideration in 2013 it agreed with the Second Circuit that knowledge is irrelevant to right and ability to control; what must be shown in the Second and Ninth Circuits is "something more than the ability to remove or block access to materials posted on a service provider's website."9 As discussed below, the exact contours of this test remain to be fleshed out, but firming the finding that there was no financial interest based on inadequate proof that "customers either subscribed because of the available infringing material or cancelled subscriptions because it was no longer available."); see also Mavrix Photographs, LLC v.
 LiveJournal, Inc., 873 F.3d 1045, 1059 (9th Cir.
 2017) (reversing and remanding the lower court's entry of summary judgment for the service provider with directions to the fact finder to "determine whether LiveJournal financially benefitted from infringement that it had the right and ability to control" where LiveJournal derived revenue from advertising based on the number of page views received, and there was disputed evidence presented by the copyright owner that approximately 84% of posts on the relevant board contained infringing material).